sharat87/sharats.me/content/posts/2023-09-10-tale-of-two-forwarded-headers.md

 ---
-title: Story of a Forwarded Header
+title: A Tale of Two Forwarded Headers
 ---

+TODO: Change screenshots to use sharat87/httpbun

-This is the story of troubleshooting why the redirect URL for OAuth2 in Appsmith, contains the host as `localhost`, instead of the actual domain name, when hosted on Google Cloud Run.
-This is a story of how `Forwarded` and `X-Forwarded-*` headers were propagating through multiple reverse proxies, and how they can be confused.
+This is the story of how I handled troubleshooting the redirect URL for OAuth2 in Appsmith, which contained the host as `localhost` instead of the actual domain name when hosted on Google Cloud Run.
+This is a story of how `Forwarded` and `X-Forwarded-*` headers were propagating through multiple reverse proxies and how they can be confused.

 ## The Problem

-Appsmith is a low-code internal tool builder, that has a React-based frontend, and a Java+Spring based backend server.
-This backend uses the `spring-security` module's support for OAuth2 authentication, to enable logging in to Appsmith with Google.
+Appsmith is an internal tool builder that has a React-based frontend and a Java+Spring based backend server.
+This backend uses the `spring-security` module's support for OAuth2 authentication, which enables logging in to Appsmith with Google.

 Google Cloud Run is

-> [...] a managed compute platform that let's you run containers directly on top of Google's scalable infrastructure.
+> [...] a managed compute platform that lets you run containers directly on top of Google's scalable infrastructure.

 In other words, Google Cloud Run is a _serverless_ abstraction, to run Docker containers.

-Now, when Appsmith, which is shipped as a single Docker image, is run on Google Cloud Run, and is configured to enable Login with Google, the redirect URL that is used as part of the OAuth2 flow, gets the host as `localhost`, instead of the actual domain name.
-This makes the OAuth2 flow fail, because of a mismatch in redirect URL.
+When running Appsmith on Google Cloud Run and enabling Login with Google, the redirect URL used as part of the OAuth2 flow includes the host as `localhost` instead of the actual domain name.
+This causes the OAuth2 flow to fail due to a mismatch in the redirect URL.

 ## Primary Behaviour

-Let's start an Appsmith container, with Google OAuth configured, and see what redirect URL gets generated, in a controlled environment.
+Let's start an Appsmith container, with Google OAuth configured, and see what redirect URL gets generated in a controlled environment.

 ```bash
 docker run --name appsmith -p 8001:80 -v stacks:/appsmith-stacks -d \